Investigating and Modeling the Dynamics of Long Ties: Supplementary Note 2: Robustness of the choice of time windows

-To test for the robustness of the choice of the time window, we further adjust the interval into a month or a half year.
+To test for the robustness of the choice of the time window, we further adjust the time windows.
 When the time interval is set as a month, we obtain 24 monthly snapshots.
 We respectively calculate the tie range of each edge in every snapshot.
 Consistent with the main text, we use the logarithm value of interaction frequency and duration so a few extreme values would not unreasonably affect the averages.
 Fig.~\ref{fig:Fig.S1}(a\&b), (c\&d) present our main results after adjusting the time window.
 We observe a very similar trend with the results when the time window is three months.

-These results show that our main results are robust in terms of the time window.
+The result from weekly aggregation is presented in Fig.~\ref{fig:S3}.
+We find that again, long range ties (especially those with tie range $\geq 7$) have greater interactions than short range ties (tie range $=2$) in the long term.
+Note that when we aggregate to small time windows, the distribution of tie range is shifted to have a fatter tail larger (Fig.~\ref{fig:S4}); we thus need to change the cutoff to 7 to maintain relatively the same proportion of ties as ``long range ties.''

+We also examine the results from data aggregation.
+Since the snapshot of one-day interactions may miss a great number of persistent social ties that happen not to interact on one specific day, we use a sliding window with a length of seven days, but we move the window day by day.
+In this way, our resolution is still on the day level.
+The results are presented in Fig.~\ref{fig:S5} which are consistent with our main text.